This is a gear review about the Best Backpacking Stoves of 2023.

 > Expensive

 But there are some things that could be better.
 It is expensive and it could be lighter.
 Also, there is no integrated piezo ignitor like that found in some of the competitors.
-Even though I have found that you always need to carry a lighter anyway as the piezo ignitors tend to fail at the worst possible moment.
+I have found that you always need to carry a lighter anyway as the piezo ignitors tend to fail at the worst possible moment.

 Overall, the MSR Windburner is the best canister stove system for use in windy conditions.
 No other stove in this review works as well as this one when it is windy.